Hossam-EL-Hendawy/Control-by-Hand/README.md

 - Object labels come from the selected YOLO model and may be wrong, missing, or affected by lighting and occlusion.
 - Eye-closure status is a simple landmark-based estimate; it is not suitable for medical, safety-critical, or identity-verification use.
 - This project does not perform operating-system input control.
 It only displays visual results.

-## Contributing

-Before opening a change, create and activate the virtual environment, run the app, and verify that the camera preview still opens.
-Keep new dependencies pinned or bounded in `requirements.txt` when they affect reproducibility.